OnFocusAcademy/think-like-a-programmer-code/README.md

-# think-like-a-programmer-code
+# Code for *Think Like A Programmer*

-Sample code and tests for Think Like a Programmer
+Sample code and tests for [Think Like a Programmer](https://leanpub.com/howtothinklikeaprogrammer/)